 - Be willing and have the capacity to undertake training in order to fulfil the role

 What is the time commitment?

 You’ll be expected to allocate up to 12 days a year to the role, although more days will be expected in the first year due to training.
-The Board meets for a minimum of three times a year, the next meeting being in March 2020.
+The Board meets for a minimum of three times a year.
 Meetings and training will be during normal office hours; therefore, you must have the support of your employer for your commitment to the role.

 Will I be paid?